exhuma/schmackhaft/README.md

 "Python".

-This reproduces a behaviour reminiscent to to https://del.icio.us from the early 2000s which has since completely changed its behaviour and is - to the best of my knowledge - become effectively defunct.
+This reproduces a behaviour reminiscent to to https://del.icio.us from the early 2000s which has since completely changed its behaviour and has - to the best of my knowledge - become effectively defunct.

 ## Screenshots